TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 Parameters:

--	p_global_position - the world location to place the region, which gets rounded down to the nearest region_size multiple.
+-	p_global_position - the world position to place the region, which gets rounded down to the nearest region_size multiple.
 That means adding a region at (1500, 0, 1500) is the same as adding it at (1024, 0, 1024) when region_size is 1024.

 -	p_images - Optional array of { Height, Control, Color } with region_sized images.
 See :ref:`MapType<enum_Terrain3DStorage_MapType>`.